awk Programs

 Here is the rule that actually processes the data.
 If the `-s' option

-will be true.
-The first if
+was given, then suppress will be true.
+The first if statement

 makes sure that the input record does have the field separator.
 If

-is true, and the field
+cut is processing fields, suppress is true, and the field

 separator character is not in the record, then the record is skipped.

-If the record is valid, then at this point, gawk
+If the record is valid, then at this point, gawk has split the data

-into fields, either using the character in FS
+into fields, either using the character in FS or using fixed-length

-.
+fields and FIELDWIDTHS.
 The loop goes through the list of fields

 that should be printed.
 If the corresponding field has data in it, it is